ShaunCurtis/Blazr.VSA/Documents/Aggregates.md

 Updating an object where the consequences of the change are limited to the object is simple.

-> An aggregate is a set of objects bound by a set of application rules.
-The purpose of the aggregate is to apply those rules to maintain application consisistency.
+> An aggregate is a group of objects bound by one or more application rules.
+The purpose of the aggregate is to ensure those rules are applied, and cannot be broken.

 Aggregates are a fundimental building block of applications that address this problem.

-> An aggregate is a group of objects bound by one or more application rules.
-The aggregate ensures application consisistency.

 Consider an aggregate a black box.
 All changes are applied to the black box, not the individual objects within it.
 The black box contains the logic to ensure application consistency.

-An aggregate is a black box.
-All changes are applied to the black box, not the individual objects within it.
-The black box contains the logic to ensure application consistency.
-An aggregate only has purpose when you change an object to which those rules apply.
+A key point to note us that an aggregate only has purpose when you change an object to which those rules apply.
+If you are just displaying or listing, you dont need the expense

-Delete a line item through the aggregate, and it tracks the deletion of the item, calculates the new total amount and updates the invoice.
-Persist the aggregate and it provides the persistance layer update/add/delete information to apply the changes as a *Unit of Work* to the data store.
+Delete a line item in an invoice through the aggregate, and it tracks the deletion of the item, calculates the new total amount and updates the invoice.
+Persist the aggregate to the data store, and the aggregate holds the state information to apply the necessary update/add/delete actions as a *Unit of Work* to the data store.

 The aggregate provides the invoice and line items as read only objects.
 No modifications allowed.